-The Company has financed its operating and capital expenditures since inception principally through the sale of equity securities, commercialization of Rituxan, license fees, contract revenues, lease financing transactions and debt and interest income.
-The Company expects to finance its current and planned operating requirements principally through cash on hand, proceeds from the completed Notes offering, funds from its joint business arrangement with Genentech and with funds from existing collaborative agreements and contracts which the Company believes will be sufficient to meet its near-term operating requirements.
+The Company has financed its operating and capital expenditures since inception principally through the sale of equity securities, commercialization of Rituxan, license fees, contract revenues, lease financing transactions, debt and interest income.
+The Company expects to finance its current and planned operating requirements principally through cash on hand, funds from its joint business arrangement with Genentech and with funds from existing collaborative agreements and contracts which the Company believes will be sufficient to meet its near-term operating requirements.
 Existing collaborative research agreements and contracts, however, could be canceled by the contracting parties.
-In addition, the Company may, from time to time, seek additional funding through a combination of new collaborative agreements, strategic alliances and additional equity and debt financings or from other sources.
+In addition, the Company may, from time to time, seek additional funding through a combination of new collaborative agreements, strategic alliances and additional equity and debt financing or from other sources.
 There can be no assurance that such additional funds will be obtained through these sources on acceptable terms, if at all.
-Should the Company not enter into any such arrangements, the Company anticipates its cash, cash equivalents and securities available-for-sale, together with the existing agreements and contracts and cash generated from its Notes offering and joint business arrangement, will be sufficient to finance the Company's currently anticipated needs for operating and capital expenditures for the foreseeable future.
+Should the Company not enter into any such arrangements, the Company anticipates its cash, cash equivalents and securities available-for-sale, together with the existing agreements and joint business arrangement, will be sufficient to finance the Company's currently anticipated needs for operating and capital expenditures for the foreseeable future.
 If adequate funds are not available from the joint business arrangement, operations or additional sources of financing, the Company's business could be materially and adversely affected.